Most digital circuits consist of logic gates. A logic gate can be

 different; Inverter = output is opposite to the input.

 Here is the second version of the Exclusive OR gate.
-Trace the logic signals through it.
+Trace the logic signals

 The NOR gate is derived from the functions of the OR gate and